German firms sent weapons-grade chemicals to Syria despite sanctions — report | DW | 25.06.2019

 Following numerous reports of the Assad regime's use of chemical weapons in the Syrian civil war, the EU placed restrictions on exporting raw materials used to make chemical weapons.

-Formal authorization has been required since 2012 for exports of diethlamine, and since 2013 for isopropanol.
+Formal authorization has been required since 2012 for exports of diethylamine, and since 2013 for isopropanol.

 These rules not only apply to direct exports to Syria, but also for indirect sales through countries like Switzerland.